FAQ – Legal Compensation and Health Insurance

-Veterans are loyal to their country they served and are never asked to file a lawsuit against the military.
-In fact, all cases involving the military are still brought against the asbestos manufacturers, not the armed forces.
+Veterans are loyal to the country they served and are never asked to file a lawsuit against the military.
+In fact, all cases involving military exposure are still brought against the asbestos manufacturers that sold asbestos to the military, not the armed forces.

 Q: What if a patient doesn’t have the ability to travel?

 The top legal firms handling mesothelioma cases are specially trained to meet the needs of their clients.
-They’ll often travel to their clients, collect all the information they need, and work on their client’s behalf.
+They will travel to their clients, collect all the information they need, and work on their client’s behalf.
 As a client, you can simply focus on your treatment while your legal team handles everything related to your case.

-Q: Can a family member of an asbestos victim file a claim after the death of the victim?
+Q: Can a family member of an asbestos victim file a claim after the death of a loved one?

-Q: Can a patient still sue if they can’t remember which companies exposed them to asbestos?
+Q: Can a patient still file if they can’t remember which companies exposed them to asbestos?

 Q: Where should a patient file a lawsuit?

 A lawsuit will usually be filed in the state in which the exposure occurred or where the company responsible for the asbestos exposure is located.
 In most cases, the suit will be filed in the jurisdiction that has laws most favorable to the patient and not the asbestos companies.
 It is up to the legal team to determine which jurisdiction will get their client the most compensation in the shortest amount of time.